 - Privacy, Consent, and Compliance: Help your teams honour both customer consent and privacy without creating extra workflows.
 Gain full control over your customer data and minimise the burdens resulting from data siloed across systems.
 Build customer trust through compliance with existing and emerging data privacy regulations and industry standards such as the General Data Protection Regulation (GDPR), HIPAA, and FedRAMP

 - Advanced analytics: Get real-time insights to help you drive meaningful actions.
 Increase your marketing agility by spotting opportunities based on preferences, geography, and other factors.
 Combine customer data with operational and IoT data to further enrich customer profiles and proactively reveal customer needs.
 Use stock status and past purchasing behaviour to deliver predictive customer recommendations that maximise campaign ROI.

 While a customer data platform shares some similarities with other customer data solutions, it’s important to understand how a CDP differs from the other systems you might already be using.

-A CDP adds to the functionality of CRMs and DMPs by integrating the data from first-, second-, and third-party sources.
-This means it incorporates CRM and DMP information to provide a comprehensive view of each customer so you can find all the information you need from a single application.
+A CDP adds to the functionality of customer relationship management (CRM) solutions and data management platforms (DMPs) by integrating the data from first-, second-, and third-party sources.
+This means it incorporates CRM and DMP information to provide a comprehensive view of each customer, so you can find all the information you need from a single application.